MonoGame/MonoGame/Documentation/articles/packaging_games.md

-# Packaging games built with MonoGame
+# Package games for distribution

 Once your game is ready to be published, it is recommended that you package it properly for consumption by players.